apache/httpcomponents-website/src/site/markdown/status.md

 HttpComponents Project Status
 =============================

-HttpComponents HttpClient 5.1.x
+HttpComponents HttpClient 5.2.x
 -------------------------------

-HttpClient 5.1.x branch is considered stable and production ready.
+HttpClient 5.2.x branch is considered stable and production ready.
 It is being actively maintained and supported.
-The 5.1.x release series provides comprehensive support for HTTP/1.1 and HTTP/2 protocol, full conformance with mandatory requirements of RFC 7230, RFC 7231, RFC 7540 and RFC 7541 and conditional conformance to RFC 3986
+The 5.2.x release series provides comprehensive support for HTTP/1.1 and HTTP/2 protocol, full conformance with mandatory requirements of RFC 7230, RFC 7231, RFC 7540 and RFC 7541 and conditional conformance to RFC 3986

-This is likely to be the last release series with Java 1.7 support.

 HttpComponents HttpCore 5.2.x
 -----------------------------